-Fortress announced in October that the second phase of the Fortress Specialty Cellulose Mill project, a new biomass-based cogeneration facility that will produce green energy, had completed the 100hr grid tests and was supplying power to Hydro Quebec at the contracted rate.
-Fortress Specialty has entered into an energy supply agreement with Hydro Québec to provide net 18.8 megawatts of green power to Hydro Québec over a 15 year term.
+In October 2013, a new biomass-based 24 MW cogeneration facility that produces green energy began supplying power to Hydro Quebec.
+Fortress Specialty has entered into an energy supply agreement with Hydro Québec to provide net 24 megawatts of green power through 2028 including incremental power increase through April 2040.